herumi/libsnark/README.md

 * "alt_bn128":
    an alternative to "bn128", somewhat slower but avoids dynamic code generation.

+* "mcl_bn128":
+   an alternative to "bn128", using the new MCL elliptic cuve library.
+Somewhat slower on x86-64 but supported and optimized for different architectures.

 Note that bn128 requires an x86-64 CPU while the other curve choices should be architecture-independent; see [portability](#portability).